Understanding Cryptophthalmos: Symptoms, Causes, Diagnosis, and Treatment

 Diagnosing cryptophthalmos involves a thorough clinical examination and often requires genetic testing to confirm the presence of associated genetic mutations.
 Prenatal diagnosis may be possible through advanced imaging techniques and genetic screening, allowing for early intervention planning.

-Treatment Options for Cryptophthalmos
+What are the Treatment Options for Cryptophthalmos?

 Treatment for cryptophthalmos is multifaceted, aiming to address both aesthetic and functional challenges.
 Surgical intervention is typically required to create eyelids and improve the appearance and functionality of the eyes.